I3ck/cppOpt/README.md

 ##including
 directly include `cppOpt.h` which includes all required headers or choose the header files you want to use

+##testing
+after using `cmake` and `make` check `bin/` for the `test_xyz` executeables
+since the tests check whether the algorithms reach the wanted values, it's possible that the tests might fail in some cases (due to the random nature of the algorithms).
+Just restart the test in such a case.
+Only if the test fails often there's an actual bug

 #algorithms explained / referenced

 ##simulated annealing